http4k/www/src/website/content/news/nanoservices/index.md

+---
-title: http4k blog: Nanoservices: The Power of Composition
+title: Nanoservices - The Power of Composition
 description: You thought that microservices were a thing?
 Pah!
 The powerful abstractions in the http4k toolkit allow you to write entire useful apps which fit in a Tweet.
+---

 # Nanoservices: The Power of Composition